bradbeam/docs/content/started/_index.md

 ---
-title: "Getting Started"
+title: Getting Started
-weight: 5
+weight: 1
 ---

 The quickest way to get started with Talos is to test out the local docker setup.
 This uses docker compose to bring up a 3 master, 1 worker node environment.